carnarez/polars-unpack/README.md

 case could be applied on a CSV column containing some JSON content for instance.
 The preferred way for native JSON content remains the `unpack_ndjson()` function defined in this same script.

+In the current `Polars` implementation this function is however better suited for the use case: the provided schema is always dominant, regardless of the content of the JSON file.
+We do not need to add or remove missing or supplementary columns, everything is taken care of by the `json_extract()` method.

 ## Classes